heiko1234/data_science_tutorials/dagster_pipeline/dagster_pipeline_part3.md

 In *pipelines* we can have several `job` folders that contain usually `op.py`, `graph.py`, `job.py` and a `trigger.py`.

-Outise of the `pipelines` folder we need a `repository.py` file.
+Outside of the `pipelines` folder we need a `repository.py` file.

 Moreover we need a few standard things like `.env`, `poetry files` and a `.gitignore` file.

 ## Ops

-we need 2 ops:
+We need 2 ops:

 - load_coinbase_data
 - upload_data_to_blob_context